In the Earth of Your Soul, In the Cross of Your Arms 1

 “Then say nothing.”

-Nearer the station, Vincent veered down a narrow passage, leaving his companion to walk on alone.
-From his hidden, high vantage point further down the tracks, he watched Kanin enter a car, watched the door slide shut, and he began the count that would mark the proper time to jump ...
+Near the station, Vincent veered down a narrow passage, leaving his companion to walk on alone.
+From his hidden, high vantage point further down the tracks, he watched Kanin enter a car, watched the door slide shut, and he began the count that would mark the time to jump ...

 “I didn’t want to wake you, Catherine.”